Lake Alice, Manawatū-Whanganui: History

 Lake Alice used to be serviced by Lake Alice Hospital, a self-sufficient rural psychiatric facility.
 Former patients of the hospital's child and adolescent unit made allegations of abuse during the 1970s, including the use of electroconvulsive therapy and paraldehyde injections as punishment.

 The New Zealand government issued a written apology in 2001, and paid out a total of NZ$10.7 million in compensation to 183 former patients.

 The former head of the unit gave up the practice of medicine in 2006 in order to forestall a disciplinary hearing by the Medical Practitioners Board of Victoria.
 The facility ran between August 1950 and October 1999.

 Geography

 The Lake Alice area unit is defined by Statistics New Zealand to encompass a mostly rural area sparsed with a few small townships; these are: Crofton, Santoft, Turakina and Whangaehu.
 The area unit surrounds, but does not include, Marton, Ratana Community and Koitiata.

-Lake Alice has the following boundaries: Pohonui-Porewa area unit to the north and northeast, Tokorangi-Hiwinui area unit (Manawatu) to the east, Oroua Downs-Waitohi area unit (Manawatu) to the southeast and south, Bulls to the southeast, the Tasman Sea to the southwest and west and Fordell-Kakatahi area unit (Whanganui) to the northwest.
+Lake Alice has the following boundaries: Pohonui-Porewa area unit to the north and northeast, Tokorangi-Hiwinui area unit (Manawatū) to the east, Oroua Downs-Waitohi area unit (Manawatu) to the southeast and south, Bulls to the southeast, the Tasman Sea to the southwest and west and Fordell-Kakatahi area unit (Whanganui) to the northwest.

 Lake Alice's namesake is Lake Alice, an 11 hectare lake, located just southeast of the centre of the Lake Alice area unit.